I hold a PhD in Machine Learning from Imperial College London and a MEng in Electrical and Computer Engineering.

-As part of the Recognition Technology team at Toyota, I am responsible for developing Deep Learning methods for vision-based automated driving.
+As part of the Recognition Technology team at Toyota, I was responsible for developing Deep Learning methods for vision-based automated driving.

-My efforts are focused on both adding new functionality as well as making the underlying algorithms more computationally affordable.
+My efforts were focused on both adding new functionality as well as making the underlying algorithms more computationally affordable.

-More specifically I have had the opportunity to work on state-of-the-art net- work architectures for Semantic Segmentation, Depth Estimation and Knowledge Distillation, using Caffe and Tensorfow.
+More specifically I have had the opportunity to work on state-of-the-art network architectures for Semantic Segmentation, Depth Estimation and Visual Odometry, using Caffe and Tensorfow.